 Use the subject field of your email to maintain threads that bind related messages together, thereby distinguishing one conversation from others.
 Indicate content and purpose.
-A subject like "help!" is useless; it tells the reader nothing except that the author is too lazy to help the reader understand the issue.
+A subject like "help!" or "homework" is useless; it tells the reader nothing except that the author is too lazy to help the reader understand the issue.
 Expect bad results from telling the reader that.

 Send your email to the appropriate address: